 - Tomato leaves, stems or unripe fruit

 - Yeast dough

 DNA analysis is a rapidly growing field of healthcare for people and pets.
-So your pet’s DNA test needs to be done because this is an important step in caring for your pet because it’s always better to know your pal is at risk for a genetic disease before the problem is Untreatable.
+Your pet’s DNA test needs to be done because this is an important step in caring for your pet.
+After all, it’s always better to know your pal is at risk for genetic disease before the problem is Untreatable.

 Australian shepherd puppy training

-The Australian shepherd is a highly intelligent and very energetic breed of dog.
+The Australian Shepherd is a highly intelligent and very energetic breed of dog.
 If you don’t train them and give them something positive to do, they’ll still manage to keep themselves busy, but you may not like the results, which can include chewing and digging.
-Australian Shepherd excel at all kinds of dog sports and training activities such as flyball, agility and advanced obedience training.
+Australian Shepherd excel at dog sports and training activities such as flyball, agility and advanced obedience training.